Engineering campus at UW-Madison

 Engineering Scholarships

-Continuing Student Awards: Each spring, continuing undergraduate students in the College of Engineering are eligible to apply for college-wide and departmental scholarships.
-The application period is mid-February through mid-April and students must have progressed in their department to be considered for awards for the following academic year.
+Each spring, continuing undergraduate students in the College of Engineering are eligible to apply for college-wide and departmental scholarships.
+The application period is usually mid-February through mid-April.
+Typically, students must have progressed in their major by the time of the scholarship disbursement.
 Students can apply by visiting the Wisconsin Scholarship Hub (WiSH).

 Academic Advising